rocket-pool/RPIPs/RPIPs/RPIP-77.md

 ### Implementation

-- A Smartnode update SHALL set by default the use latest delegate flag to true for minipools.
+- Smart Node SHALL monitor the return status of `getUseLatestDelegate()` on minipool contracts whose associated validator possesses a beacon chain status of `active_ongoing`.

+- Should `getUseLatestDelegate()` return `false`, Smart Node SHALL attempt to initiate a call of `setUseLatestDelegate(true)` to the minipool contract from the local node wallet.

-- The Smartnode update SHALL remove supported Smartnode configuration options for setting older delegate implementations.
+- A Smart Node update SHALL remove supported Smart Node configuration options for setting older minipool delegate implementations.

-- The Smartnode update SHOULD be implemented at the earliest reasonable opportunity that does not interfere with the Saturn 1 launch.
+- The Smart Node update SHOULD be implemented at the earliest reasonable opportunity that does not interfere with the Saturn 1 launch.

 ### Scope

-- Applies **only after** upgrading to the specified Smartnode version.
+- Applies **only after** upgrading to the specified Smart Node version.

-- Does **not** retroactively modify minipools on older Smartnode versions.
+- Does **not** retroactively modify minipools on older Smart Node versions.

 - Does **not** itself implement forced exits; it enables future governance-approved mechanisms.

 - Does **not** grant any emergency or unilateral powers to the core team or governance bodies beyond existing delegate upgrade mechanisms.

-- Does **not** prevent an older delegate from being used, it just removes the ability to change the use latest delegate option via Smartnode.
+- Does **not** prevent an older delegate from being used, it just removes the ability to change the use latest delegate option via Smart Node.

 ### Delegate Update Oversight